ppy/osu-wiki/news/2023/2023-07-24-The-First-osu!-Manga-osu!-Combat-Championship.md

 date: 2023-07-24 13:00:00 +0000
 ---

-WhiteCat immerse's himself in a once-in-a-lifetime combat-style tournament.
+WhiteCat immerses himself in a once-in-a-lifetime combat-style tournament.
 The stakes are high as he battles it out to claim the coveted rank #1 title and have his wishes granted.
 Soon to be an Animated Series!

 ![](/wiki/shared/news/2023-07-24-The-First-osu!-Manga-osu!-Combat-Championship/OCCnewspostrecent.jpg)